notryanb/notryanb.github.io/_posts/2019-12-08-what-is-a-shell.md

 ### The Future of Shells
+Many of the popular shells have reached maturity and are industry standards, but like all software, they have their drawbacks.
 I think a fair number of developers probably have to work across multiple operating systems whether their position requires it or they enjoy using a different OS for personal use outside of work.
 Having to maintain multiple shell environments can be tedious and error prone even if it is fun to learn the internals of all of them.
 A recent project, [Nushell](https://www.nushell.sh/) aims to solve some of these issues.